 Monroe requested that these bottles of Rose Geranium Toilet be delivered to the Beverly Hills Hotel.
 This order was made by her personal secretary Dorothy Blass, who acted as her personal shopper.

-This fragrance is still produced today, but like the Yardley fragrance is only available in bath essence and soaps, and you can shop the full range here.
+This fragrance is still produced today, but like the Yardley fragrance is only available in bath essence and soaps.

 The fragrance featured top notes of citronella, geranium, and greens, as well as middle notes of palmarosa, rose, rosewood and a bottom note of cedarwood.

 Interestingly, it is widely believed that women tend to be more drawn to geranium essential oil as geranium has properties that regulate hormones.
 We can only assume that Marilyn might have found the geranium scent soothing too!

 While you can only buy the perfume for use in bathing now, it was popular in the 1950s to sprinkle some perfume in the bath, so we can assume that Marilyn was also enjoying Floris’ Rose Geranium Toilet Water in her baths too.